cloudfoundry-community/webconfig-example-app/README.md

 You will see these values change if you target the Production environment.

-###  How configuration settings were externalized in git repository
+###  Notes on the example external configuration server repository:
+In our example app and configuration files we demonstrate the use of general configuration transformation through tokenization, as well as the special use case for transformation without tokenization for appSettings and connectionStrings.

-* Below settings were externalized based on environment
+* The following settings were externalized based on environment (`Development` or `Production`):
    * appSettings - Setting1 and CommonSetting
    * connectionStrings - MyDB
    * serviceModel - address, binding and bindingConfiguration

- * `CommonSetting` ia common across all environments.
-So have that setting in [sampleapp.yml](https://github.com/mvalliath/webconfig-example-externalfiles/blob/master/sampleapp.yml).
+ * In our example, `CommonSetting` is a value we want common across all environments.
+We have that setting in the common configuration file [sampleapp.yml](https://github.com/mvalliath/webconfig-example-externalfiles/blob/master/sampleapp.yml).
  * `Setting1`, `MyDB` and `serviceModel` settings differ by enevironment.
-So have them in environment specific files.
+So we have them in environment specific files:
     * [sampleapp-Development.yml](https://github.com/mvalliath/webconfig-example-externalfiles/blob/master/sampleapp-Development.yml)
     * [sampleapp-Production.yml](https://github.com/mvalliath/webconfig-example-externalfiles/blob/master/sampleapp-Production.yml)

     > Note: file names should match to your app name.
-In this example filenames start with `sampleapp` since we specified application name as `sampleapp` in manifest.yml
+In this example filenames start with `sampleapp` since we specified application name as `sampleapp` in our app's `manifest.yml`